Can CBD oil (or CBD in other forms) help treat the autoimmune condition of Hashimoto’s thyroiditis?

 I’ve been very excited about several therapies when I read about them in studies only to find out that they simply are not nearly as effective as I thought they would be in the real world.

-Patient success stories, on the other hand, tend to come from a different place.
+Patient success stories, on the other hand, tend to come from different places.

 They lack the controls that clinical studies have but they still have value as a “proof of concept”.